 The Advantages of this type of survey are:

 - Provides unbiased randomly collected information about the entire angling population in Tennessee.

 The Disadvantages Include:

-- Recall Bias - this means that an angler may be asked questions about a fishing experience which occurred weeks maybe even months before the interview.
+- Recall Bias - This means that an angler may be asked questions about a fishing experience that occurred weeks maybe even months before the interview.
 The angler may not be able to accurately answer all of the questions due to the passage of time.

 - A particular portion of the angling population may choose to not respond

-Currently the TWRA employs 11 full time creel clerks who conduct creel surveys on 17 reservoirs throughout Tennessee.
+Currently, the TWRA employs 11 full-time creel clerks who conduct creel surveys on 17 reservoirs throughout Tennessee.
 Annually they collect between 10,000 and 15,000 interviews.
-In addition to reservoirs, various seasonal stream and tailrace surveys are conducted on an as-needed bases.
+In addition to reservoirs, various seasonal stream and tailrace surveys are conducted on an as-needed basis.
 The TWRA also contracts with the Tennessee Technological Institute from time to time to conduct specialized surveys where new research is the main focus.